Follow the steps on this page to apply for a bond refund.

 The tenant can transfer their bond to a new landlord if the new landlord agrees.

-On the Bond refund form, the tenant should enter:
+Once the landlord submits the bond refund in Bond Hub, the tenant should enter:

-• any of the bond that is being used to pay the current landlord (for example, for unpaid rent), in the ‘Refund details’ section (page 1).
+• any of the bond that is being used to pay the current landlord (for example, for unpaid rent).

 If the new bond amount is more than the old one, tenants must pay the new landlord the difference.